-THERE ARE MANY,

-MANY MORE TO
+THERE ARE MANY, MANY MORE TO BE UNCOVERED>>

-BE UNCOVERED>>

-By Sophie Uchard Worthless Cargh, Caugh, Cough.
-A comption sound, an innocent sound, but not when you pear the gas.
-Cear God not the gas.
-Go on son!"
-My fathers words.
-It will be an adentified "That har.
-Breath in ... out .
+By: Sophie achated Worthless Carigh, Caugh, Caugh, A comption Sound, an innocent Sound, Jud not when you pear the gas...
+Clear God not the gas.
+"Go on son!"
+My pethers words It will be an adventure!"
+That har...
+Breath in ...
+Out.
 Tather ... did you always he?
 To me?
 To mother?
-No!
-No I must it think of them.
+Not No I must it think of them.
 I am a Soller!
-A warrior!
-My country they need me... until i'm gone... forgetten and replaced by the same man lied to and trained to kill... they lie to us.
+A warrier!
+My country they need me... whill i'm gone.... forgetten and replaced by the Same man hed to and trained to Kill... they lie to us.
 They lie until we reach the battle field.
-When North Strikes two minutes later we're forgotton...
-My life ...
-Me ... all worth nothing I am truly worthless.
+When Neuth Strikes two minutes later we're proportion My life Me ... all worth notway.
+I am truly worthless.
 I bring my gun to my head.
-The tors they called me a hero, but really I'm This was it.
-One Chance One bullet Mority A moving and intelligent price of One final breath sorting that as beautifully presented wildow Sylved
+The turs they called me a hero, but really I'm worthless.
+This was it.
+One chance One bullet plerit) A more and intelligent prese One final breath ciriting that as beautifully presented Dellame Sphele